antoniofull/thexpatmagazine.com/src/pages/blog/2014-04-07-ten-things-probably-know-germans.md

 **3 &#8211; Kitchen is tenant property**

-Yes, if you **rent** an **apartment in Germany**, you are likely to don&#8217;t find the kitchen.
+Yes, if you **rent** an **apartment in Germany**, you are likely to don't find the kitchen.
 The reason?
 The former owner/tenant brought it with him.
 This is pretty common and they do the same for fridge and oven.

 **4 &#8211; Windows closed.**